Fortuna (album)

 Fortuna is the sixth solo studio album by Italian singer-songwriter Emma Marrone, released by Universal Music Italy and Polydor Records on 25 October 2019.

+The album featured several writers and producers, including Vasco Rossi, Elisa Toffoli, Franco126 and Dario Faini.

+It peaked at number one on the Italian Albums Chart, becoming her third number album to achieve it since Schiena (2013).

 Background

 After the completion of the Essere qui tour in March 2019, Emma travelled to Los Angeles to begin work on her next album.
 Describing the process, she said "I took my time, I experienced abroad and I opened my mind in a metropolis that is not your home", adding that this helped her understand who she is and what she wanted to do.

 Composition and lyrical content

 In an interview, Emma said that Fortuna represented who she is now: a serene, continuously changing person projected towards the future.
 One of the album's most prominent themes is positivity, with the title track focusing on viewing things positively and the importance of trying, whether you succeed or not.

-The album calls upon a variety of musical influences, with an array of producers including Dario Faini, Luca Mattoni, Elisa Toffoli, Andrea Rigonat and Frenetik & Orang3.
+The album calls upon a variety of musical influences, with an array of producers and writers, including Dario Faini, Franco126, Elisa Toffoli, Andrea Rigonat, Vasco Rossi, Giovanni Caccamo|and Lorenzo Vizzini.
 Emma is credited as a co-writer on three of the album's tracks: "Fortuna", "Alibi" and "Dimmelo veramente", the latter of which focuses on modern-day emotions and the anxiety that social media causes.

-"Stupida allegria" was co-written by Franco126 after an evening of drinking in Milan and discussing "feelings about life, Rome and the sense of beauty".